DesyTau/DesyTauAnalysesRun2_25ns/NTupleMaker/test/TP_2016/Readme.txt

 2.2 SF_mu.C
 	SF_e.C

-	Same as 2.1 but these macros are meant to be used on Data and MC at the same time to produce a scale factor root file with both Data and MC efficiencies.
+	Same as 2.1 but these macros are meant to be used on Data and MC otree at the same time to produce a scale factor root file with both Data and MC efficiencies.
 This code is not commented but it's very similar to 2.1.

 	Arguments: